Indian History GK MCQ questions in English for the preparation of competitive exams.

 Results

-#3.
-Which one of the following is not a sect of Buddhism?
+#8.
+Which one of the following pair is not correctly matched?

-#10.
-Who was the founder of Aligarh Movement?
+#11.
+Who was the town planner of Chandigarh?

 Press Finish for the result of History GK MCQ questions in English.